Skip to main content ] Facebook Twitter Member area

 While it may be difficult to talk about, sometimes even with your own partner, it is completely normal for your relationship and experiences in the bedroom to change.

-So why can sex change as you age and in what ways can you improve and continue sexual intimacy with your partner?
+So, why can sex change as you age and in what ways can you improve and continue sexual intimacy with your partner?

 Changes that can impact sex

-There are generally two ways an older person’s sex life can be impacted:
+There are generally two ways an older person’s sex life can be impacted.

-• The effects of ageing
+The effects of ageing

 Your body may not function as well as it used to.
 For instance, you may take longer to get a full erection or you experience vaginal dryness.
-Both examples are common experiences for older people, and couples will need to learn to navigate these experiences.
+Both examples are common experiences for older people and couples will need to learn to navigate these experiences.
 Some older people may be embarrassed to discuss issues like these that they are having with their partner.

-• The result of a medical issue
+The result of a medical issue

 Medical issues could be caused by surgery or injury and impact your sex drive.
-For example, you may have prostate surgery which has led to part or permanent impotence.
+For example, you may have prostate surgery which has led to partial or permanent impotence.
 Similarly, ovarian cancer or gynecological surgery may leave you unable to have intercourse.
 These medical issues can lead to longer-lasting impacts on your ability to physically express yourself.

 While many older people can experience adverse medication reactions, you may not realise that your medication is also impacting your sexual function.

-Some antihistamines, antihypertensives, anticholinergics, antidepressants, antipsychotics, and minor tranquillisers can impact your libido and performance in bed.
+Some antihistamines, antihypertensives, anticholinergics, antidepressants, antipsychotics and minor tranquillisers can impact your libido and performance in bed.

 Sex can become routine